aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getRefreshInternal() {#getRefreshInternal--}

+<b>@deprecated.</b> Please use the 'refreshInternal' property instead.
 Specifies the number of minutes between automatic refreshes of the connection.

 ```javascript
 getRefreshInternal() : number;